IPQow/lastfmnowplayingwidget/README.md

 ## Features

-- **Multiple music providers**: As it uses lastfm, this means that it can track other platforms, not just Spotify like YouTube Music.
+- **Multiple music providers**: As it uses lastfm, this means that it can track many platforms, like Spotify, YouTube Music, Tidal, Soundcloud, Deezer, and more.
 - **Real-Time Updates**: Automatically updates to show the current track you're listening to on stream.
 - **Smooth Transitions**: Animates the update of the song name and album cover when a new track starts playing.
-- **Dynamic container**: Adjusts to make sure that the song name is always on the container ([gif 2] below showing).
+- **Dynamic container**: Adjusts to make sure that the song name is always on the container (3rd screenshot below).
 - **Easy Configuration**: Customize the username and API key via a separate `config.js` file.

 ## Setup